liamzdenek/sourcegraph-application/memory-bank/progress.md

 - ✅ Responsive design for mobile and desktop
 - ✅ CDK implementation plan with all required resources defined
 - ✅ Type-safe frontend components with proper error handling
+- ✅ CDK stack with all required AWS resources
+- ✅ DynamoDB tables with GSIs
+- ✅ AWS Batch compute environment and job queue
+- ✅ API Gateway with Lambda integration
+- ✅ S3 bucket for frontend hosting
+- ✅ CloudFront distribution for content delivery
+- ✅ IAM roles and policies for all services
+- ✅ NX targets for building and deploying
+- ✅ Deployed API and frontend services
+- ✅ Environment variable validation with required/optional distinction

 ## What's Left to Build